 The good news is that aside from being an irritating condition, those with visual snow are no more likely to develop eye diseases than any other regular functioning eyes.

-So if you think you may be suffering from visual snow, talk to your doctor to make sure it isn’t a more serious condition.
+So, if you think you may be suffering from visual snow, talk to your doctor to make sure it isn’t a more serious condition.
 The condition is often confused with floaters, which can be an early sign for glaucoma.
 Visual snow is much more apparent than floaters and are there at every moment of the day.

-The exact cause of visual snow is completely unknown.
+The exact cause is completely unknown.
 Many refer to the condition as an anomaly or as a phenomenon.
 But it isn’t as rare as you’d think.
 Because there has been little research done on the subject, the number of people living with visual snow is unknown, but more and more sufferers are spreading the word.

 Aside from the Eye on Vision Foundation, plenty of other groups on Facebook exist for those with visual snow to share their stories and get help.
 It may affect a small portion of our country’s vast population, but it is by no means an anomaly.